-Active soils – A non load bearing soil mass that is moving due to changing moisture levels.
+Active soils – A non-load bearing soil mass that is moving due to changing moisture levels.

 Backfill – The replacement of excavated aggregate into a hole or against a structure.

-Bell Bottom Pier – A concrete friction piling that has a bell shaped bearing surface.
+Bell Bottom Pier – A concrete friction piling that has a bell-shaped bearing surface.

 Bowing Walls – An inward movement of a basement wall due to excessive lateral pressure on the exterior of a structure.

 Carbon Fiber Strips – Pieces of carbon fiber material that when bonded to a wall will not stretch.
-These strips, when installed correctly, will stop cracks from growing but must be used before the damage has progressed too far.
+These strips, when installed correctly, will stop cracks from growing but must be installed before the damage has progressed too far.